peilclem/TUMULUS/README.md

-# TUMULUS
+# 🛰️ TUMULUS
-Let's revive Papy's code
+Let's revive Papy's code !!!

-# 🛰️ Grandad's Physics Playground

 A personal project to revive and expand my grandfather’s educational physics simulations — bringing them into the modern Python ecosystem with interactive visualizations and a GUI built using **PySide6 / Qt**.

 ---